-Multi-model fusion and reasoning are the core problems in visual grounding.
+Multi-modal fusion and reasoning is widely studied in the literature~\cite{antol2015vqa,pan2020x,wang2021multi,yang2021causal,zhang2020object}, and it is the core problem in visual grounding.
 In general, the early two-stage and one-stage methods address multi-modal fusion in a simple way.
 Concretely, the two-stage Similarity Net~\cite{wang2019learning} measures the similarity between region and expression embedding with an MLP, and the one-stage FAOA~\cite{yang2019fast} encodes the language vector to visual feature by direct concatenation.
 These simple designs are efficient but lead to sub-optimal results, especially on long and complex language expressions.
 Following studies have proposed diverse architectures to improve the performance.
 Among two-stage methods, modular attention network~\cite{yu2018mattnet}, various graphs~\cite{wang2019neighbourhood,yang2019dynamic,yang2020graph}, and multi-modal tree~\cite{liu2019learning} are designed to better model the multi-modal relationships.
 The one-stage method~\cite{yang2020improving} has also explored better query modeling by proposing a multi-round fusion module.

 Despite the effectiveness, these complicated fusion modules are built on certain pre-defined structures of language queries or image scenes, inspired by the human prior.
-Typically, the involvement of manually-designed mechanisms in fusion module makes the models overfit to specific scenarios, such as certain query lengths and query relationships, and limits the plenitudinous interaction between visual-linguistic contexts.
-Moreover, even though the ultimate goal of visual grounding is to localize the referred object, most of the previous methods ground the queried object in an indirect fashion.
+Typically, the involvement of manually-designed mechanisms in fusion module makes the models overfit to specific scenarios, such as certain query lengths and query relationships, and \eat{thus potentially}limits the plenitudinous interaction between visual-linguistic contexts. \eat{and hurts the performance?} Moreover, even though the ultimate goal of visual grounding is to localize the referred object, most of the previous methods ground the queried object in an indirect fashion.
 They generally define surrogate problems of language-guided candidates prediction, selection, and refinement.